poofyOwl/voulaki-world/content/plugins/the_knob/index.md

 **FX Chain: HPF -> Distortion -> Reverb -> Delay -> EQ**

-- HPF goes from 10 Hz to 150 Hz as the knob is turned up
+- HPF: goes from 10 Hz to 150 Hz as the knob is turned up
-- Distortion uses following Waveshaper Transfer Function: `tanh(sin(x))`
+- Distortion: uses the following transfer function: `tanh(sin(x))`
 - Reverb:
-  - Small room size
+  - Small room, low spread
-  - Low width
-  - Long freeze
   - Less damping as the knob is turned up
   - Wet goes from 0% to 50% as the knob is turned up
 - Delay:
-  - Medium delay time
+  - Medium delay time with some feedback
   - Wet goes from 0% to 60% as the knob is turned up
-  - Medium feedback
 - EQ:
   - Reduction at 400 Hz
   - Boost at 10 kHz